-On December 3, 2008, the Foundation's Board of Directors adopted a policy on the removal of endowment restrictions.
+On December 3, 2008, the Foundation's Board of Directors adopted a policy on the removal of endowment restrictions, which was later revised on March 28, 2018.
 The key provisions of this policy are summarized below.
 Please contact the Philanthropic Advancement Team for a full copy of this policy.